jasonwaters/withings-health-sync/README.md

 ### 1. Create a Withings Developer App

 1. Go to [developer.withings.com](https://developer.withings.com) and create an application
-2. Set the callback URL to your GitHub Pages URL (e.g., `https://yourusername.github.io/withings-health-sync/callback.html`) or any URL where you'll host the callback page
+2. Set the callback URL to `https://jasonwaters.github.io/withings-health-sync/callback.html`
 3. Note the **Client ID** and **Client Secret**

 ### 2. Configure Environment